pgorman/dangerjaunt/dangerjaunt.md

 15    | 900,000
 16    | 1,000,000

-From first through ninth level, character roll an additional hit die, plus any constitution modifier, to add to their total hit points.
+From first through ninth level, characters roll an additional hit die, plus any constitution modifier, to add to their total hit points.
 At level ten and above, characters gain only two additional hit points per level.
 All hit dice are d6.
 However, fighters roll two hit dice, and choose the higher roll.